-3 Normative references
+2 Normative references

-The following documents, in whole or in part, are normatively referenced in this document and are indispensable for its application.
+The following documents are referred to in the text in such a way that some or all of their content constitutes requirements of this document.
 For dated references, only the edition cited applies.
 For undated references, the latest edition of the referenced document (including any amendments) applies.

-ISO 4287, Geometrical Product Specifications (GPS) - Surface texture: Profile method - Terms, definitions, and surface texture parameters
+ISO 4287, Geometrical Product Specifications (GPS) - Surface texture: Profile method - Terms, definitions and surface texture parameters